jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 SD5980 at Autodesk University 2014
 This class will explain a process to run external commands in batch mode from a central server to remote Revit® application workstations.
 We will cover how to use client and server applications that communicate with each other to manage Revit® software on remote workstations with WCF (Windows Communication Foundation) services.
 We will examine how to pass XML command data to the Revit® application to open a Revit® model and initiate batch commands.
 We will also show a specific use case for batch export of DWG files for sheets.
 We will examine a flexible system for handling Revit® dialog boxes on the fly with usage examples and code snippets, and we will discuss the failure processing API in the context of bypassing warning and error messages while custom commands are running.
 Finally, we will show you how to gracefully close both the open Revit® model and the Revit® application.

+I wish you a wonderful midwinter break full of light and warmth!

+candlelight_snow.jpg 280